osebeh/zero_day/README.md

-First repo of the first time using Vagrant
+testing the use of uname